Cheers in Different Languages: 20 Ways to Make a Toast + Cultural Notes

 This is a casual toast that means “good luck!”

 Most commonly used when toasting with alcoholic beverages, this Turkish word literally means “to honor.”

 How to say it: mohd, hai, bah, voh

 In Vietnam, toasting is done with this little counting phrase, which literally translates to “one, two, three, cheers!”

 The Origins of Toasting

-There are plenty of stories about the origins of toasting, but not all of them are correct.
-They do, however, make for fun reading, so let’s check out a couple.
+There are plenty of stories about the origins of toasting, but it’s hard to say which are correct.
+They do make for fun reading, however, so let’s check out a couple!

 Great theory, but there’s no substantial evidence to prove this.

 In ancient Rome, toasting to the well-being and continued health of the Emperor was mandated by the senate.
 Emperor Augustus lived to a ripe old age, so maybe all of those good wishes worked in his favor!

 Shakespeare’s classic “Merry Wives of Windsor” includes a toast—literally!
 During this epic drama, a piece of toast is put into a drink before the glass is raised.